 Contents: click to jump to a section

-Climb the Shivering Mountain
+Climb Mam Tor, the Shivering Mountain

 A day out at Chatsworth House

-For history-lovers and Jane Austen fans, one of the very best things to do in the Peak District is visit Chatsworth House.
+For history-lovers and Jane Austen fans, one of the very best things to do in the Peak District is to visit Chatsworth House.

 Explore Padley Gorge